ethereum/web3.py/docs/web3.eth.rst

     * Delegates to ``eth_sendRawTransaction`` RPC Method

     Sends a signed and serialized transaction.
-Returns the transaction hash.
+Returns the transaction hash as a HexBytes object.

     .. code-block:: python